jnozzi/cocoadev.com/markdown/OverComplexGuiSimplification.md

 Would this go WAY in the face of Mac style-guidelines?

---General/ShamylZakariya
+--ShamylZakariya

-*No more than General/ProjectBuilder did.
+*No more than ProjectBuilder did.
 Personally, I find the ability to move windows around wherever is convenient to be quite useful.
-You might want to implement General/MagneticWindows as a compromise solution.*
+You might want to implement MagneticWindows as a compromise solution.*